Find a Yacht

 Dubrovnik's Cilipi airport is about 15 miles away from the Marina - on the other side of Dubrovnik.
 The easiest way to get to the Marina is to organise a transfer in advance, which we can help to arrange for you.

-For charterers on a budget, there are regular buses into Dubrovnik bus station in the Old Town, from where you can get the 1A or 1B bus to the marina.
+For charterers on a budget, there are regular buses from the airport to Dubrovnik bus station near the Old Town, and from there you can get the 1A or 1B bus to the Komolac (where the marina is).

 We do our best to keep this information as up-to-date and accurate as possible, but obviously we can’t be everywhere at once.
 If you are aware that any information on this page is incorrect, please let us know by emailing email@example.com.